Thousands Rally After Georgian PM Vows no Negotiations With Pro-EU Opposition - UrduPoint

 Thousands Rally After Georgian PM Vows 'no Negotiations' With Pro-EU Opposition

-Tbilisi, (APP - UrduPoint / Pakistan Point News - 3rd Dec, 2024) Georgian police fired tear gas to disperse thousands of pro-EU demonstrators on Monday, who had rallied in the centre of Tbilisi amid a deepening political crisis in the Black Sea nation.
+Tbilisi, (APP - UrduPoint / Pakistan Point News - 3rd Dec, 2024) Georgian police fired tear gas to try to disperse thousands of pro-EU demonstrators on Monday, rallying in the centre of Tbilisi amid a deepening political crisis in the Black Sea nation.

 The country's prime minister hours earlier had vowed "no negotiations" with the opposition, enraged by the ruling Georgian Dream party's decision to shelve EU accession talks after it claimed victory in an election they decried as fraudulent.